philipvetsas/nyc_air_quality_public_health_corr/README.md

 This file should be named `Hospital_Inpatient_Discharges_2016.csv` and be placed in the `resources` folder.

-There are a few other files in the `resources` folder; some python pickles used for testing and development, and GeoJSONs.
-The GeoJSONs are necessary to run the geospatial visualizations, and should be downloaded as well for all the code to work.
+There are a few other files in the `resources` folder: some GeoJSONs.
+The GeoJSONs are necessary to run the geospatial visualizations, and must be included as well for all the code to work.

 ## Requirements